mcgilldinglab/DENetwork/README.md

                         genes.
 Filters DE genes.
 ```

-You can also choose to use other methods for differential gene expression analysis (e.g. edgeR).
+You can also choose to use other methods for differential gene expression analysis (e.g. edgeR), instead of DESeq2.
 If you choose to do so, you can skip steps 1 & 2, but please make sure that your input files for the next step are as indicated in the [Example](#example) section.

 **3. Run DENetwork**